Sound-Horizon-Agnostic Inference of the Hubble Constant and Neutrino Mass from BAO, CMB Lensing, and Galaxy Weak Lensing and Clustering: Constraining cosmology with the sound horizon as a free parameter

 \subsection{CMB Lensing, Galaxy Lensing and Clustering}

-The matter–radiation equality scale is imprinted in the matter power spectrum, which determines the CMB lensing convergence spectrum \( C_\ell^{\kappa\kappa} \).
-As shown in~\cite{Planck:2015mym,Baxter:2020qlr}, CMB lensing constrains the combination \( A_s (\Omega_m h^2)^\alpha \), where \( \alpha > 0 \).
+While the CMB lensing convergence spectrum \(C_\ell^{\kappa\kappa}\) depends the shape of the matter power spectrum, including the scale of matter--radiation equality, most of the sensitivity of \(C_\ell^{\kappa\kappa}\)to $\Omega_m h^2$ comes from the amplitude of the spectrum.
+As shown in~\citep{Planck:2015mym,Baxter:2020qlr}, CMB lensing constrains the combination \( A_s (\Omega_m h^2)^\alpha \), where \( \alpha > 0 \).
 Owing to projection effects, \( C_\ell^{\kappa\kappa} \) is nearly insensitive to the acoustic oscillation features in \( P(k) \), and hence to the value of \( r_d \), as we demonstrate below.
 However, CMB lensing does depend on the baryon fraction of the total matter density, since baryons cluster later than dark matter and their abundance affects the growth factor.
 For this reason, even though we treat \( r_d \) as a free parameter, we still apply the BBN prior on \( \omega_b \).

 The late-time matter distribution can also be probed through galaxy clustering and galaxy weak lensing, which depend on both the amplitude and scale-dependence of matter fluctuations.
 These observables provide complementary information to CMB lensing.
 The three two-point correlation functions ($3\times2$-pt) are